jzs0165/BVDV-Files/README.md

 This repository contains additional resources that were used during preparation of the manuscript.
 These include custom software and data files.

 ## Software: SHAPE_Trimmer
 A Python script for trimming sequences bound by primers and concatenation of truncated files.
+To run the script properly, it must be executed in the same directory as the FASTQ files to be trimmed.
 Specifically, this script performs
 - truncation of sequences in .fastq files for target RNA zones 1-3 as required for SHAPE-MaP
 - concatenation of truncatated files into a common file for complete sequence coverage